-While the regulatory arrangements for the Essential Services Commission have yet to be finalised, Victoria expects the pricing principles under the framework will ensure that cross-subsidies are identified and transparent.
-If the Essential Services Commission regulation reveals significant cross-subsidies between services and/or customers, Victoria will reconsider the need for guidelines for its water businesses.
+While the regulatory arrangements for the Commission have yet to be finalised, Victoria expects the pricing principles under the framework will ensure that cross-subsidies are identified and transparent.
+If the Commission's regulation reveals significant cross-subsidies between services and/or customers, Victoria will reconsider the need for guidelines for its water businesses.